stencillogic/Start-with-Rust-fast/README.md

 _Dynamically sized types_ (DSTs or unsized types) let us write code using values whose size we can know only at runtime.
 Dynamically sized type is described with a pointer, and it's data length.

 The golden rule of dynamically sized types is that we must always put values of dynamically sized types behind a pointer of some kind.

-e.g. `str` is DST and can be accessed only as reference: `&str`, `Box<str>`, `Rc<str>`, etc. Also having a trait `Trait` the construct `&dyn Trait` is DST.
+For example, `str` is DST and can be accessed only as reference: `&str`, `Box<str>`, `Rc<str>`, etc. Also, having a trait `Trait` the construct `&dyn Trait` is DST.

 Rust has a particular trait called the `Sized`.
 The trait is used for every type whose size is known at compile time.
 Trait `Sized` is automatically added to every generic type, i.e.: